Undergraduate Admissions Process

 To attend JPCatholic, students must receive a high school diploma or hold a General Education Development (GED) Certificate.
-JPCatholic requires a minimum GPA of 2.6 for admission.
+JPCatholic normally requires a minimum GPA of 2.6 for admission.

 Please mail or email a copy of your high school transcripts thus far.
 Unofficial transcripts are sufficient for the review process, but official transcripts will be required before attending JPCatholic.

-If you have taken college-level studies elsewhere, please submit your college transcripts and high school transcripts.
+If you have taken college-level studies elsewhere, please submit both your college transcripts and high school transcripts.

 5. SAT, ACT, or CLT scores

 ACT, SAT, or CLT test scores are required for your application.
 This requirement may be waived if you a) have completed over 25 credits of college work, or b) have over a 3.5 high school GPA.
 It is still strongly recommended.

 You may take either the SAT, ACT, or CLT.
 Multiple test scores may be submitted, but only one is required.
 Talk with your high school counselor to determine which test would be the best measure of your strengths.
 If one test does not accurately indicate your abilities, then you might consider taking another test instead of repeating the first test to improve your score.

 JPCatholic's SAT number: 4576

 The SAT is a standardized test for college admissions in the United States.
 It includes two sections comprised of three tests: Math, Reading, Writing & Language, plus an optional Essay.
 Your SAT composite for Math and Reading/Writing should score between 920-1600 for admission to JPCatholic.
 Visit www.collegeboard.com to learn more about the SAT test and to register for an exam.